vcgatate/vcgatate/README.md

-- 👋 Hi, I’m @vcgatate
+- 👋 Hi, I’m @Veeranna Gatate
-- 👀 I’m interested in Java and Python programming
+- 👀 I’m interested in Core Java Development programming
-- 🌱 I’m currently into Full Stack Developer course
+- 🌱 I am currently working as SME on CLoud and Full stack development
-- 💞️ I’m looking to collaborate on coding skills in Java | Python
+- 💞️ I’m looking to collaborate on coding skills in Java | AWS | DevOps
 - 📫 How to reach me 9886269449

 <!---
 vcgatate/vcgatate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.